10sr/fuzzy-finder-el/README.md

 ### `fuzzy-finder-goto-gitgrep-line`

-Select line with fuzzy finder and go to selected point in a git repository.
+Select lines with fuzzy finder and go to selected point in a git repository.

 Run git grep command to generate input lines.